green-party-dublin-central/nh-web/site/content/post/government-agrees-to-establish-a-citizens’-assembly-on-drugs-use.md

 ---
 title: Government agrees to establish a Citizens’ Assembly on Drugs Use
 date: 2023-02-14T16:07:51.164Z
-description: I strongly welcomed today's Cabinet agreement for a new Citizens’ Assembly on drug use - and I call on the future assembly to be brave when it comes to drug laws.
+description: I welcome today's Cabinet agreement for a new Citizens’ Assembly on drug use - and I call on the future assembly to be brave when it comes to drug laws.
 image: img/1024px-pill_1.jpg
 ---
 The Assembly will consider drug issues - including reform of legislation.
 It will start its work in April and deliver its conclusions by the end of this year.
 It will be made up of 99 randomly-selected members of the general public.